By:

 10. Danube River Path, Germany to Hungary

 A tour along the Danube Cycle Path is one of the most well-known and well-loved cycling routes in Europe.
-The path meanders alongside the Danube River, passing through picturesque villages, medieval towns, and lush vineyards.
+The path meanders alongside the Danube River, passing through villages, medieval towns, and vineyards.
 Covering four countries, it offers a unique blend of beautiful scenery, historical landmarks, cultural exploration, and varied landscapes.
 This relatively flat route is suitable for cyclists of all levels and is especially popular for family biking vacations.

 11. Sun Route, Italy